-Cash and equivalents includes demand deposits, money markets, and certificates of deposit with original maturities of twelve months or less.
-The Agency maintains its cash and cash equivalents in bank accounts.
-The balances in these accounts may, at times, exceed federally insured limits.
-The Agency has not experienced any losses in these accounts and believes it is not exposed to any significant risk with respect to cash and cash equivalents.
+Cash and equivalents includes demand deposits, money market funds, and certificates of deposit with original maturities of twelve months or less.
+Utica IDA maintains its cash and cash equivalents in bank accounts.
 Interest and dividend income from cash and cash equivalents is reported in other income in the statements of revenues, expenses, and changes in net position.